John-melo94/-APPDEV-108494/articlec.md

 ### 1.2 Robust Standard Library

-Python comes with a vast standard library, often referred to as its "batteries-included" feature.
+Python comes with a _vast standard library_, often referred to as its "batteries-included" feature.
 Whatever the task, there's likely a module in the standard library to help you get started.
-For instance, handling HTTP for server-side code:
+For instance, handling ```http``` for server-side code:

 ```python
 from http.server import BaseHTTPRequestHandler, HTTPServer